Describe what your company does in a few words

 In Bristol, we will continue to support the 15 organisations we have partnered with on our main grants programme over the past two years, so our main grants programme will not be open to new applications in Bristol during this period.

-From Tuesday 27th January 2026, we will remain open to applications for small one-off grants of up to £2,000 – these will be considered throughout the year and outside of our grants panel meetings, so they are not subject to our internal panel deadlines.
-If you are interested in applying for a small grant, please get in touch on 01666 505 500 or email office@natben.org.uk - we’re happy to talk it through.
-An application form will be available from 27th January 2026.
+We will be reopening our small grants programme - date to be confirmed - please check back here for updates.
+These will be considered outside of our grants panel meetings, so they are not subject to our internal panel deadlines.
+If this sounds like a better fit for your organisation and you are interested in applying for a small grant, please get in touch on 01666 505 500 or email office@natben.org.uk - we’re happy to talk it through.

 What is our application process for Gloucestershire?